wireless-broadband-alliance/wba-openroaming-portal/README.md

 - `JWT_PUBLIC_KEY`: The public key location.
 - `JWT_PASSPHRASE`: The private key location.

-### 🔧 Set up a CRON Job for automation commands

-For detailed steps on how to set up CRONS, please refer to the [Cron Configuration Guide](docs/CRONGUI.md)

 ## 🔑 Admin Page Access Page

 Follow this link for a portal user/admin interface overview: [Portal Guide](docs/PORTALGUI.md).